brickpool/logo/doc/PG-Protocol.md

 Function | `13 13` | Fetch Data
 data | `00` | Start Request
 trailer | `aa` | End Delimiter
->Figure DTE query message
+>Figure _DTE_ Query message

-The LOGO response with an acknowledgment, indicating this is a normal response.
+The _LOGO!_ response with an acknowledgment, indicating this is a normal response.
 The _Byte Count_ field specifies how many bytes are being returned.

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---